department-of-veterans-affairs/va.gov-team/platform/accessibility/508-accessibility-best-practices.md

 ### Keyboard Navigation

 Keyboard testing is a manual process.
 All pages should be verified by a human tester, and ideally an end-to-end keyboard script.
+During your testing or user testing, if something doesn’t feel quite right, consider [writing an issue ticket](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=&labels=508%2FAccessibility&template=508-issue.md&title=) to investigate with your accessibility specialist.

 - [Ensure all pages can be navigated with keyboard.](https://webaim.org/techniques/keyboard/)
 - Ensure no links, buttons, or form elements are unreachable using Tab, Shift + Tab